Efficient End-to-End Visual Document Understanding with Rationale Distillation

 \paragraph{How much does each of the tasks aid the student in predicting helpful rationales?}

 In Table~\ref{tab:ablation_multitask}, we tease apart the contribution of each training task.
-First, we see that a model which uses standard supervised training with \taskone (i.e. predicting the question, rationale and answer) performs worse than the \qid baseline.
+First, we see that a model which uses standard supervised training with \taskone (\textit{i.e.}, predicting the question, rationale and answer) performs worse than the \qid baseline.
 This result suggests that it is important to make the student model robust to its own errors and expose it to rationales with varying degrees of relevance to the question.